Protocol and Practice of Persons Appearing in the Court of Judge Aryeh D. Schwartz

 Matters Taken Under Advisement.

 I endeavor to rule on matters as promptly as possible, even from the bench.
-Whether a matter is taken under advisement at the conclusion of a trial, evidentiary hearing, or oral argument, or a matter is submitted on pleadings alone, if more than 30 days have passed since the matter has been taken under advisement or otherwise submitted for a ruling, please contact my Judicial Assistant.
+Whether a matter is taken under advisement at the conclusion of a trial, evidentiary hearing, or oral argument, or a matter is submitted on pleadings alone, if more than 30 days has passed since the matter has been taken under advisement or otherwise submitted for a ruling, please contact my Judicial Assistant.